Chords of an ellipse, Lucas polynomials, and cubic equations: History of the circle problem.

 We are about to skip ahead 200 years, but we mention two major 19th century developments that are mathematically adjacent to our story.

-First, the identity \ref{step:identity} is the starting point for the chapter on cyclotomic (``circle-dividing") equations in Carl Friedrich Gauss' 1801 {\em Disquisitiones Arithmeticae} (\cite[Ch.
-7]{gauss}).
+First, the identity of step \ref{step:identity} is the starting point for the chapter on cyclotomic (``circle-dividing") equations in Gauss's 1801 {\em Disquisitiones Arithmeticae} \cite[Chapter 7]{gauss}.
 In this work, Gauss proved that any root of unity $\zeta$ can be expressed in radicals, via calculations in what we now recognize as the Galois group of the polynomial $\Pi_n(z)=z^{n-1} + \dots + z + 1$.
-This was the first real use of Galois groups -- 30 years before Galois!
+This was the first real use of Galois groups---30 years before Galois!
 As a corollary, he deduced that if $n$ is prime, a regular $n$-gon can be constructed with ruler and compass if and only if $n$ has the form $2^k + 1$, and therefore the 17-gon is constructible.

-Second, the special case of \ref{step:identity} with the substitution $z=1$ (as in \ref{step:poly}, \ref{step:absval}) figures in the series of monumental papers by Ernst Kummer (\cite{kummerw}) that birthed the field of algebraic number theory.
+Second, the special case of the identity in step \ref{step:identity} with the substitution $z=1$ (as in steps \ref{step:absval}, \ref{step:poly}) figures in the series of monumental papers by Ernst Kummer \cite{kummerw} that birthed the field of algebraic number theory.
 Kummer investigated how factorization changes when one expands from the ring of integers $\mathbb{Z}$ to the bigger ring $\mathbb{Z}[\zeta]$ consisting of integer linear combinations of $\zeta$ and its powers.
-When $n=p$ is prime, substituting $z=1$ into the identity \ref{step:identity} yields $p=(1-\zeta)\dots(1-\zeta^{p-1})$, which is the factorization of $p$ into primes in $\mathbb{Z}[\zeta]$ (e.g. \cite[p.~174]{kummer}).
+When $n=p$ is prime, substituting $z=1$ into the identity of step \ref{step:identity} yields $p=(1-\zeta)\cdots(1-\zeta^{p-1})$, which is the factorization of $p$ into primes in $\mathbb{Z}[\zeta]$ (e.g., \cite[p.~174]{kummer}).
 This work was important to Kummer's proof of Fermat's last theorem for so-called {\em regular primes}, which was the first work on Fermat's last theorem that proved the full statement for a large class of prime exponents at once.
 See \cite[Chapters 4--6]{edwards} for a modern exposition of Kummer's contribution.

 We now reach the 20th century.
 The circle theorem was stated in a short 1954 note of W. Sichardt \cite{sichardt} in \textit{Zeitschrift f\"{u}r Angewandte Mathematik und Mechanik} (\textit{ZAMM}).
-This is the first instance of which we are aware in which the theorem was given in the form we have stated it, although again we make no claim to comprehensivity.
+This is the first instance of which we are aware in which the theorem was given in the form we have stated it, although again we make no claim to comprehensiveness.

-Sichardt made the observation much earlier --- in 1927 --- in the context of an engineering problem having to do with the construction of wells!
+Sichardt made the observation much earlier---in 1927---in the context of an engineering problem having to do with the construction of wells!
 The calculation of this particular product of chords was directly motivated by the engineering context.